dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 which is used in typing of function applications and function bodies, for example.

+{>> What is, intuitively, the property that you want to capture with the isCompatible predicate?
+What is it good for? <<}

 If both of the types are monadic, then a separate (non-commutative) relation for monads is used: